DonutReport/donut/README.md

 ```
 or download the latest release from: [here](http://repo1.maven.org/maven2/io/magentys/donut/0.0.5/donut-0.0.5-one-jar.jar)

 **The latest stable version 1.0 will be released soon on maven.
 In the meantime, you can download the source code, and build it with the command ```sbt one-jar```.
-This would generate the jar file in target folder.**
+This would generate the jar file in target folder.
+If you're unable to do this, please raise an issue and we'll send you the jar file.**

 ### run from command line